Alonso-del-Arte/blackjack/CONTRIBUTING.md

 (unless it's to fix a defect affecting end users).
 * Pull requests should address a TODO or FIXME comment in the source, or an open issue on GitHub.
+* Do not knowingly violate anyone's copyright or trademarks.